jacksonllee/pycantonese/README.rst

 Acknowledgments
 ---------------

+Wonderful resources with a permissive license that have been incorporated into PyCantonese:

+- HKCanCor
+- rime-cantonese

 Individuals who have contributed feedback, bug reports, etc.
-(in alphabetical order of last names if known):
+(in alphabetical order of last names):

 - @cathug
 - Litong Chen